 This distortion or flexing means that when cornering, the contact patch of the tyre and the wheel are pointing and travelling in a different direction to each other by a few degrees.
 The difference is known as the slip angle.
 As the cornering forces acting on the tyre build through a corner, the tyre will increasingly flex on the rim.
 It’s the difference in the travelling direction of the wheel and the tyre that generates friction and grip.

 Choosing the correct tyre pressure is fundamental to maintaining the optimum contact patch on the road and tyre sidewall rigidity.
 There is a maximum amount of flex (Slip) a tyre will accept before it will no longer be able to support the weight of the cornering vehicle and the tyre will roll onto its side wall and start to slide.
-A modern saloon car will generate in the region of 0.8g to 0.9g of grip between the tyre on the road, a modern supercar however can achieve a staggering 1.5g on its road tyres.
+A modern saloon car will generate in the region of 0.8g to 0.9g of grip between the tyre on the road, a modern supercar, however, can achieve a staggering 1.5g on its road tyres.
 With these levels of lateral forces, a typical road tyre pressure may not support the increased cornering forces and increased weight experienced by the tyre on circuit.

-If you have arrived at a circuit on road tyres however, you may find you can leave your tyres at road pressure – at least in the beginning.
-The subsequent high speed laps will raise the pressure to a more suitable one for circuit driving.
+If you have arrived at a circuit on road tyres, however, you may find you can leave your tyres at road pressure – at least in the beginning.
+The subsequent high-speed laps will raise the pressure to a more suitable one for circuit driving.
 After your first 5 to 10 laps return to the pit lane and check the pressure.
-How much you run them over the standard manufacturers pressure settings is largely down to the vehicle you drive and the tyres you use.
-As rule of thumb 4 to 6 PSI is safe guide for road tyres.
+How much you run them over the standard manufacturers’ pressure settings is largely down to the vehicle you drive and the tyres you use.
+As rule of thumb 4 to 6 PSI is a safe guide for road tyres.
+You will need to monitor the pressures throughout the day.
 If you are in any doubt, please seek advice from your tyre supplier or race shop.